vibhuvardhansingh/codefundo/README.md

      title="Rightr to Vote" width="400" height="200">

 ## Technology Used
-- Azure Blockchain Service on Remix
+- Azure Blockchain Service on Remix.

+Smart Contracts will verify transaction and will kepp the voter anonomous.

 - Flutter Framework for Cross Platform App
 - Firebase Database, Storage and ML Kit
 - Cloud Functions on Node.JS